 We are well on our way to completing an agreement – but good things take time.
 Free trade agreements are complicated.
 All countries need to give a little in order to achieve the greater good.
 Estimates are that we are half way through the TPP negotiation and that it could be finished by the end of 2013.

-New Zealand is hosting the next round of TPP negotiations in Auckland from 3 to 12 December 2012.
-Delegations from all the negotiating countries will be there.
+New Zealand hosted the TPP negotiations in Auckland from 3 to 12 December 2012.
+Delegations from all the negotiating countries were there.

 "I am very pleased that New Zealand will host delegations from TPP countries, and that we will play a central role in welcoming Canada and Mexico, whose participation marks a significant turning point in the negotiation and aligns with the original vision to create a truly regional, high quality, comprehensive, 21st century trade and investment agreement," Read more